Red Jasper at a Glance

 Carnelian

-Carnelian's vibrant Sacral Chakra energy pairs naturally with Red Jasper's steady Root grounding, creating a balanced vitality that is both energized and sustainable
+Carnelian's vibrant Sacral Chakra energy pairs naturally with Red Jasper's steady Root grounding, creating balanced vitality that is both energized and sustainable

 Clear Quartz